-- 5.3.3 Maintenance and expansion of the recreational trail along the east bank of the West Prairie River shall be promoted. - 5.3.4 The development of new recreational trails connecting existing trails within the Town to the IDP area shall be supported. - 5.3.5 Trail connections to Jaycee Park, within the Town, from the IDP area shall be maintained and enhanced.
+- 5.3.3 Maintenance and expansion of the recreational trail along the east bank of the West Prairie River (north of the Town boundary) shall be promoted. - 5.3.4 The development of new recreational trails connecting existing trails within the Town to the IDP area shall be supported. - 5.3.5 Trail connections to Jaycee Park, within the Town, from the IDP area shall be maintained and enhanced.